alirezabj/Part4-Exercise1/README.md

 ###### TestZipper
-- Why:
+- Why: It enforces a structure for file handlers inside Zipper while keeping it independent of Zipper instances.
-- Key features:
+- Key features: Overrides abstract methods to define behavior while reusing Zipper's unzipping logic.
-- Why not others:
+- Why not others: If TestZipper was abstract, it would still need another subclass to be functional, making it unnecessary.
+Addtionaly, if TestZipper was a seprate class without Extending Zipper, it would need to rewrite the unzipping logic, making the code redundant.

 ###### Handler (inner class inside Zipper)
-- Why:
+- Why: It enforces a structure for file handlers inside Zipper while keeping it independent of Zipper instances.
-- Key features:
+- Key features: Specified as abstract thus subclasses must implement the handle method.
+Moreover, it is specified as static, making it independent of Zipper instances and preventing unnecessary dependencies.
-- Why not others:
+- Why not others: If it was concrete, it would force all handlers to follow a fixed behavior, removing flexibility.
+Additionaly, Aa interface wouldn't work because Handler includes a constructor to initialize the file path.

 ###### Anonymous Inner Class (inside TestZipper#createHandler)
-- Why:
+- Why: It defines file-handling logic in place, avoiding unnecessary new class definitions.
-- Key features:
+- Key features: Implements handle dynamically inside TestZippe which reduces redundancy.
-- Why not others:
+- Why not others: If the handler had a separate class, it would only be used in one place, which would make it unnecessary.